Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 Why is warehouse performance non-negotiable?

-Every minute saved, every error avoided during the reception of goods, storage management, and especially order preparation, has a direct and measurable impact on the last mile .
+Every minute saved, every error avoided during the receipt of goods, storage management, and especially order preparation, has a direct and measurable impact on the last mile.

-Imagine this scenario : An operator wastes 5 minutes searching for a product due to poor inventory management.
+Imagine this scenario : an operator wastes 5 minutes searching for a product due to poor inventory management.
 The package is delayed.
-The carrier has to reorganize its route.
+The carrier has to reorganize their route.
 The delivery is missed.
 The customer is unhappy.
-The package must be re-delivered.
+The package has to be redelivered.
 Costs skyrocket.
 It's a domino effect.

 To break this cycle, two technological tools are at the heart of the strategy:

-1. WMS ( Warehouse Management System ) software : This is the brain that orchestrates all internal warehouse operations, from inventory management to picking.
+- The WMS (Warehouse Management System) : This is the brain that orchestrates all internal warehouse operations, from inventory management to picking.

-2. TMS ( Transport Management System ) software : This is the strategist that plans, executes and optimizes the physical movement of goods out of the warehouse.
+- TMS (Transport Management System) software : This is the strategist who plans, executes and optimizes the physical movement of goods out of the warehouse.

 The secret lies not in one or the other, but in their perfect symbiosis.